 Missing / Broken Canonical Links

-Missing canonical links that have not been implemented correctly can affect crawlability by impacting efficiency.
-This is because setting a rel=”canonical” element on your page can inform search engines of which version of a page you want to show in SERPs, but an incorrect or broken one can lead to confusion for crawlers.
+Crawlability can be harmed by missing canonical links or incorrectly implemented canonical links.
+This is because a rel=”canonical” element on a website can tell search engines which version of a page you want to see in SERPs, but an erroneous or broken one can cause crawlers to become confused.

-When running the Site Audit Report on your site, there are a variety of checks relating to canonical tags, including flagging pages with a broken link and AMP pages that have no canonical tag.
+There are a range of checks related to canonical tags when running the Site Audit Report on your site, including reporting pages with broken links and AMP pages without a canonical tag.

 Wrong Pages Ranking

-Review content beforehand and identify the strongest of the pages (based on metrics including visibility and traffic), and come up with a different optimization strategy for other pages — or you could remove the others (using 301 redirects to their URLs) so that only one page is left.
+Review material beforehand and determine which pages are the most effective (based on metrics like as visibility and traffic), then devise a separate optimization plan for the remaining pages — or eliminate the others (using 301 redirects to their URLs) to leave only one.

 If removing is not an option, use rel=”noindex” tags or canonicalization instead.

-The HTTPS report in the Site Audit highlights security issues, such as links on HTTPS pages leading to HTTP pages.
-The tool also alerts users on website architecture problems relating to HTTP.
+The Site Audit’s HTTPS analysis reveals security vulnerabilities such links on HTTPS pages that lead to HTTP pages.
+The application also warns users about HTTP-related website architecture issues.

 No Schema markup

-The tool also checks for markups, informing you of what percentage of your website uses Schema (microdata only).
+The tool also tests for markups and tells you how much of your website is Schema-based (microdata only).

-For e-commerce sites, not implementing rich results is to miss out on a valuable chance to stand out from your online competition in the SERPs.
-Research by HubSpot shows that it can increase click-through-rates by up to 30%.
+For e-commerce sites, failing to integrate rich results means losing out on a valuable opportunity to stand out in the SERPs from your online competitors.
+According to HubSpot’s research, it can boost click-through rates by up to 30%.

 Content Marketing for eCommerce Sites